shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/index.markdown

 <img src="me.jpg" alt="drawing" width="350px"/>
 </p>

 I am an assistant professor at the Department of Electrical Engineering at [IIT Palakkad](https://iitpkd.ac.in/) since June 2019.
-I work in the areas of networked control systems and reinforcement learning based control methods.
+My primary work in the areas of networked control systems and reinforcement learning based control methods.